Apparently, The Royal Family Shaded Prince Harry With A Wreath

 According to The Sunday Times, Prince Harry was "deeply saddened” to hear that his "personal request" to have his wreath laid by Buckingham Palace was denied by courtiers (his grandmother the queen, however, reportedly wasn't told) because they feel he no longer represents the monarchy.

-While some Brits felt that this was a deliberate ploy to take away the thunder of the ceremony in London, others felt it was simply a way for the couple to make due with an awkward situation, and have them take part in an event that is important to Prince Harry despite being barred from officially participating.
+While some felt that this was a deliberate ploy to take away the thunder from Sunday's ceremony, others felt it was simply a way for the couple to make due with an awkward situation, and have them take part in an event that is important to Prince Harry despite being barred from officially participating.

 Prince Harry and Meghan have marked #RemembranceSunday by visiting the Los Angeles National Cemetery today.
 The Duke and Duchess of Sussex wanted to “personally recognise” the day in their own way. pic.twitter.com/jFRr3RPbRv— Chris Ship (@chrisshipitv) November 8, 2020